 “Jewelry doesn’t have to include a ‘forever’ piece to be meaningful,” Weingarten adds.
 For example, she says “Etsy has adorable matching rings that speak more about the moment than ever after.”

 You’ll also find a selection of classic and stylish jewelry for men, women and children at Macy’s.
-Many are under $150, like the diamond-accent black stainless steel men’s Caravelle New York quartz watch ($150) or Charter Club Women’s Rose Pavé Gold-Tone Bracelet Watch ($39.50).
+Many are under $200, like the diamond-accent black stainless steel men’s Caravelle New York quartz watch ($175) or the Women's Oval Face with Diamond Half Bangle Rose-Tone Strap Watch ($59.99).